(Note: I've updated the numbers to $25,000 a year to reflect inflation since I originally wrote the article.)

 Don't be embarrassed to ask for low rent.
 There really are some people for whom the goal is not profit maximization but finding a nice renter.
 All you need is one.

-With an income of $20,000 a year, you and your family qualify for free taxpayer-paid health care with Medi-Cal and/or ObamaCare.
+With an income of $25,000 a year, you and your family qualify for free or very-low-cost taxpayer-paid health care with Medi-Cal and/or ObamaCare.

 The following require you to put aside the standard American materialistic ethos.
 There's no shame in buying the following way.
-Indeed, there's a lot to be proud of.
+Indeed, it's something to be proud of.
 You're not letting silly status force you into work you'd only tolerate.
-If anyone doesn't like you because your car is older or you're not fashion-forward, they're not worthy of your time.
+If anyone dislikes you because your car is older or you're not fashion-forward, they're not worthy of your time.
 How sad if you pursued a career you disliked merely so you could impress people with your fancier buying.

 Usually, I’m not a brand-loyal person but I am to Toyota.
-Consumer Reports rates Toyota the long-term most reliable brand (Subaru and Honda are also reliable) and my family and I have had a half-dozen Toyotas over our lifetimes and each has given us well over 200,000 trouble-free miles.
+Consumer Reports rates Toyota the long-term most reliable brand (Subaru and Honda are just a notch down) and my family and I have had a half-dozen Toyotas over our lifetimes and each has given us well over 200,000 trouble-free miles.
 So look for a 15-20-year old small Toyota (Yaris, Tercel, Corolla) with around 150,000 miles on it.
-You can usually get those in good running shape for less than $2,000.
+You can usually get one in good running shape for less than $2,000.
 Just have a good mechanic check it out.

 You'll save not only on the purchase price but on insurance and gas.
-And I've had essentially no maintenance or repair cost on any of them except for oil changes every 7,500 miles.
+And I've had essentially no maintenance or repair cost on any of my Toyotas except for oil changes every 7,500 miles.
 Keep the car until it's unreliable.

 The healthiest food is also cheap: fresh fruits and veggies, tuna fish, peanut butter, whole wheat bread, milk, etc. Great tasting wines are available for under $5.
-In fact, in the most recent Consumer Reports testing, both a Trader Joe's Charles Shaw red and white wine ($2.49 in most locales) were top-rated, above wines costing many times that.
+In fact, Consumer Reports top-rated both a Trader Joe's Charles Shaw red and white wine ($2.49 in most locales,) above wines costing many times that.

 Rather than frequently eating at restaurants, where that salad you could make at home for pennies could easily cost $10, invite people to your place for fresh-popped popcorn sprinkled with parmesan and garlic powder and drinks such as the aforementioned Two-Buck Chuck.